hyperledger-archives/ursa-rfcs/0000-encryption-api/README.md

 Users will create keys using one of these two types and pass them to the appropriate method.
 Rust typing will prevent a user from passing a secret key to a public key encryption method and visa versa.

-Public-Key encryption methods MUST use the naming convention **ALGORITHM or CURVE{SIZE}-SCHEME**.
+Public-Key encryption methods MUST use the naming convention **FUNCTION-SCHEME-PARAMETERS**.
 Below are some examples that could be implemented:

 - Rsa2048Oaep
     - Encryption with an RSA 2048 bit public key using [Optimal Asymmetric Encryption](https://tools.ietf.org/html/rfc8017#section-7.1).
     - Decryption with an RSA 2048 bit private key.
     - This method does not use a MAC or authentication tag.
-- X25519Chacha20Poly1305
-    - Encryption with shared secret derived from X25519 public key and ephemeral X25519 private key using CHACHA-POLY1305.
-    - Decryption with shared secret derived from X25519 private key and ephemeral X25519 public key using CHACHA-POLY1305.
-    - Uses authentication tag.

-Secret-key encryption methods MUST use the naming convention **ALGORITHM{SIZE}{-MAC}**.
+Secret-key encryption methods MUST use the naming convention **FUNCTION-SCHEME-PARAMETERS**.
 Below are some examples that could be implemented:

 - Aes256Gcm
 - Chacha20Poly1305
 - Twofish256CbcHmacSha2_256
-- Blowfish448CbcHmacSha2_256
+- Blowfish448HmacSha2_256

-Secret-key encryption methods require the use of *nonces* or *initialization vectors (iv)*, the two terms are often used interchangeably.
+Secret-key encryption methods generally require the use of *nonces* or *initialization vectors (iv)*, the two terms are often used interchangeably.
 We use the term *nonce* here.
-Nonces must be unique for a given key and message pair to be prevent certain types of attacks.
+Nonces must be unique for a given key and message pair for certain encryption schemes to be prevent certain types of attacks.
 To simplify the interfaces for Ursa users, *nonce* generation will be handled by Ursa and not a required concern for developers.
+A lower level layer can expose this for more advanced crypto consumption like key homomorphic PRFs where nonce reuse might be desirable.

-Authenticated encryption methods are strongly preferred and any other methods should be considered hazardous materials–only used by those who know what they are doing.
+Authenticated encryption methods are strongly preferred and any other methods should be considered lower level–only used by those who know what they are doing.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation